 Can the freeholder sell the freehold?

 The freeholder can sell the freehold (sometimes called 'selling the ground rent') if s/he wants to.
 However, s/he normally has to offer the leaseholders in the building the opportunity to buy it first.
-Buying the freehold would give you more control over the management of your building but if it is sold to someone else your lease will remain basically the same, unless you agree to change it.
+Buying the freehold, or a share in the freehold, would give you more control over the management of your building but if it is sold to someone else your lease will remain basically the same, unless you agree to change it.

 Eviction by a freeholder